 The wringer washer was manually filled with water, using a garden hose.
 With dirty laundry in place inside the tub of the machine and detergent added, an agitator lever, or button, would be flipped "on."
 Mom could agitate the clothes for as long as desired, but there was no "automatic" setting (some wringer washers did had timers).

-With clothes all dried and taken down, mom would then have to spend at least a couple more hours ironing everything.
-With all that was entailed with homemaking in the 1940s, '50s and '60s, is it any wonder that it was unusual for any one's mom to work a regular job back then?
+With clothes all dried and taken down, mom would then have to spend several more hours ironing.
+With all that was entailed with homemaking in the mid-20th century, is it any wonder that it was unusual for any one's mom to work a regular job?

 The Model S, the first automatic washing machine, was introduced -by South Bend, Indiana's Bendix Company- in 1937.
 However, automatic machines, which laundered clothes and then spun them nearly dry, would not be commonplace for years to come.